valer1435/RepoAgent/README.md

 This is a fork with some enhancements of RepoAgent, thanks to them for nice job.
 Please refer to [Original repo](https://github.com/OpenBMB/RepoAgent) for additional information.

-With this project you can generate
+With this project you can generate good looking documentation for your python project just in one click!

 ## ✨ New features, comparing with original project